Lightscape Melbourne 2025

 With record presales this year, popular sessions are expected to book out quickly—especially early evening time slots.

-Lightscape runs Wednesday to Sunday evenings, with extra sessions during the July school holidays.
+Lightscape runs Wednesday to Sunday evenings, with extra sessions during the school holidays.
 Entry is timed, with the first sessions starting from 5:15pm and the last around 9:30pm.
 We recommend booking an early time slot—you’ll avoid the biggest crowds, and if you’re driving, it’s easier to find nearby parking.

 And if you’re looking for an even quieter experience, consider one of the Relaxed Sessions.

-Lightscape Melbourne - image Cathy Sobie
+Lightscape Melbourne in 2026 – image Cathy Stobie

 Lightscape Relaxed Sessions and Accessibility